kisakova/documentation/completeReference/ReportsNSegments/ManageCustomReports/create.rst

 For example, you can create a report only for those customers, who appeared within the last month and live in Texas.

-Please see the :ref:`Filters guide <user-guide-filters-management>` for more details.
+Please see the `Filters <../../commonActions/filter.html>`_ section for more details.

 .. _user-guide-reports-chart: